 However, Chile's intellectual property regime is currently not WTO/TRIPS compliant.

-The U.S.-Chile FTA requires Chile to accede to several international IPR agreements; the Patent Cooperation Treaty (1984), which has been ratified, the International convention for the Protection of New Varieties of Plants (1991) approved by Congress but not signed yet by the President, the Trademark Law Treaty (1994) ratified; the Convention Relating to the Distribution of Programme-Carrying Signals Transmitted by Satellite (1974) ratified, and do efforts to accede the Patent Law

-Treaty (2000), the Hauge Agreement Concerning the International Registration of Industrial Designs (1999) and the Protocol relating to the Madrid Agreement Concerning the International Registration of Marks (1989).
+The U.S.-Chile FTA requires Chile to accede to several international IPR agreements; the Patent Cooperation Treaty (1984), which has been ratified, the International conve3ntion for the Protection of New Varieties of Plants (1991), the Trademark Law Treaty (1994) the Convention Relating to the D0istribution of Programme-Carrying Signals Transmitted by Satellite (1974), and do efforts to accede the Patent Law Treaty (2000), the Hauge Agreement Concerning the International Registration of Industrial Designs (1999) and the Protocol relating to the Madrid Agreement Concerning the International Registration of Marks (1989).